Access to Education, Opportunity to Serve

 Inspired by the motto “Access to Education, Opportunity to Serve,” Bonner alumni share their talents on a local, national and global level.

-Wilkes is the only university in northeastern Pennsylvania and one of just five universities in the state to offer the Bonner Leaders program.
+Wilkes is the only university in northeastern Pennsylvania and one of just eight universities in the state to offer the Bonner Leaders program.

 Wilkes University seeks diverse applicants who want to make their corner of the world a better place.

 You may be eligible for the Wilkes Bonner Leaders program if you: